 So you stay at work, pushing this mysterious delivery to the back of your mind as best you can, staring at the clock waiting for the moment you can rush home and open the darn thing.

 That’s how I feel when Demo Duck is lucky enough to receive a Video Production Request for Proposal, or RFP.
 As soon as it hits our inbox with the subject line beckoning out “Request for proposal” my eyes widen and my heart beats a bit faster.

 Who sent it?
 How did they find us?
 What cool videos are they looking to create?
 And how can Demo Duck help make their vision a reality?

-As our client base has evolved, along with the explainer video industry, we’ve been lucky enough to receive more of these video RFPs on a weekly basis – to the point where I know that the contents of which, like any FedEx package, can vary greatly.
+As our client base has evolved, along with the explainer video industry, and as we've worked on more nonprofit video productions, we're now receiving a few of these video production RFPs on a monthly basis – to the point where I know that the contents of which, like any FedEx package, can vary greatly.

 Some are one page.
 Others are eighteen.
 Many provide dates and budget numbers.
 A few keep things ambiguous.
 While all RFPs are appreciated and fun to get, the goal of this post is to give corporate video producers a glimpse of what we recommend for an efficient agency search process, beginning with an effective RFP brief.

 So here are six items – questions, info requests, etc. – Demo Duck recommends including in your video Request for Proposal.
 For the sake of time, we’ll exclude some basic items like your company background, overall project details, budgets, and key dates.
 Let’s dive in!